kcakmak/kcakmak.github.io/_pages/about.md

 What's new
 ======
-* I am in the job market and my job market paper is Optimal Pricing and Product Returns (link will be available soon).
+* I am in the job market and my job market paper is "Optimal Pricing and Product Returns" (link will be available soon).